mberehulka/fast-static-files-server/README.md

 This is a personal project dedicated to build an api capable of responding http request from the browser with simple static files, using multithreads.

-There is only dependency in this crate, wich is a buid dependency, no deps on the final binary.

-It creates an fixed number of threads that receives the TcpStream by an mpsc channel.

-Each thread has an AtomicBool that indicates it states, the ThreadPool will use it to choose wich thread should receive the new stream.

-If none of the threads are available, the stream is held inside a fixed size vector.

-The build script will create an "static_files.rs" file inside the folder set by the COMPILE_TO environment variable.

 These are the required environment variables:

     MAX_THREADS = "6"